 Geoff Stephens established himself as a songwriter in the early 1960s, writing hits such as The Crying Game (a Top 5 hit in 1964 for Dave Berry) and Winchester Cathedral (a hit two years later for the New Vaudeville Band).
 Stephens had originally recorded Winchester Cathedral with a group of session musicians but once the single had become a Top 5 hit on both sides of the Atlantic he found himself having to put together a band.

 Stephens' success continued in the 1970s.
 He co-wrote the UK entry for the 1970 Eurovision Song Contest, Knock Knock, Who's There?
-The song, which was performed by Mary Hopkin, came second to the Irish entry, All Kinds Of Everything by Dana.
-He also wrote '70s hits for Cliff Richard (Goodbye Sam, Hello Samantha), the Drifters (Like Sister and Brother) and Sunny (Doctor's Orders).
+The song, which was performed by Mary Hopkin, came second to the Irish entry, All Kinds Of Everything by Dana, for whom Stephens would go on to write the Christmas hit It's Gonna Be A Cold, Cold Christmas (1975).
+Other '70s hits of his included The Drifters' Like Sister And Brother (1973), Cliff Richard's Goodbye Sam, Hello Samantha (1970) and Doctor's Orders by Sunny (1974).

 Cat Stevens (born Steven Georgiou) began his pop career in 1966, recording for the newly-established Deram label.
 His first single, the self-penned I Love My Dog, reached number 28 in the UK.
 It was followed by two Top 10 hits, Matthew and Son (which reached number 2 in February 1967) and I'm Gonna Get Me A Gun (number 6 in April the same year).

 After contracting tuberculosis in 1968 Stevens was forced to take time off.
 He resumed his career in 1970, recording Mona Bone Jakon for Island Records.
 The album (the first of nine) included the hit Lady d'Arbanville, which reached number 8 in the UK